Medically Reviewed by Lesley M. Arnold, MD

 The U.S. Food and Drug Administration has approved three drugs for the treatment of fibromyalgia symptoms: pregabalin (Lyrica), duloxetine (Cymbalta) and milnacipran (Savella).
-Other medications commonly used include other antidepressants and anti-seizure drugs.
+Other medications commonly used include other antidepressants and other anti-seizure drugs.

 - What medications are available to treat the sleeping problems associated with fibromyalgia?

 Some sedating antidepressants are sometimes effective, and occasionally a doctor may prescribe a short-term course of sleeping pills.
 A muscle relaxant called cyclobenzaprine (Flexeril) may temporarily help to improve sleep and reduce pain.
-Pregabalin (Lyrica) and gabapentin (Neurontin) have been shown to improve sleep in patients with fibromyalgia.
+Pregabalin (Lyrica) and gabapentin (Neurontin) have been shown to improve sleep in people with fibromyalgia.
 If you're having trouble sleeping, you may also want to employ standard nonmedical remedies and good sleep hygiene, such as avoiding caffeine, forgoing naps, avoiding alcohol and going to bed at the same time every night.
-A sleep specialist may help to identify and treat other sleep disorders such as sleep apnea that can occur in some patients with fibromyalgia.
+A sleep specialist may help to identify and treat other sleep disorders such as sleep apnea that can occur in some people with fibromyalgia.

 - What is the relationship between fibromyalgia and depression?

 It is estimated that up to 74 percent of those with fibromyalgia experience depression and about 60 percent experience anxiety at some point in their lives.
 What causes the correlation between fibromyalgia and depression is unclear, but it may be related to low levels of certain brain chemicals, including serotonin and norepinephrine.

 - Why has the diagnosis of fibromyalgia been so controversial?